wikipedia2vec/wikipedia2vec/README.md

 - *--dim-size*: The number of dimensions of the embeddings (default: 100)
 - *--window*: The maximum distance between the target item (word or entity) and the context word to be predicted (default: 5)
-- *--iteration*: The number of iterations for Wikipedia documents (default: 3)
+- *--iteration*: The number of iterations for Wikipedia pages (default: 3)
 - *--negative*: The number of negative samples (default: 5)
 - *--lowercase/--no-lowercase*: Whether to lowercase words and phrases (default: True)
 - *--min-word-count*: A word is ignored if the total frequency of the word is lower than this value (default: 10)
 - *--min-entity-count*: An entity is ignored if the total frequency of the entity appearing as the referent of an anchor link is lower than this value (default: 5)
-- *--link-graph/--no-link-graph*: Whether to learn from the KB's link graph (default: True)
+- *--link-graph/--no-link-graph*: Whether to learn from the Wikipedia link graph (default: True)
-- *--links-per-page*: The number of contextual entities to be generated for processing each page (default: 10)
+- *--links-per-page*: The number of contextual entities to be generated from the link graph for processing each page (default: 10)
 - *--phrase/--no-phrase*: Whether to learn the embeddings of phrases (default: True)
 - *--min-link-count*: A phrase is ignored if the total frequency of the phrase appearing as an anchor link is lower than this value (default: 10)
-- *--min-link-prob*: A phrase is ignored if the probability of the phrase appearing as an anchor link is lower than this probability (default: 0.1)
+- *--min-link-prob*: A phrase is ignored if the probability of the phrase appearing as an anchor link is lower than this value (default: 0.1)
 - *--max-phrase-len*: The maximum number of words in a phrase (default: 4)
 - *--init-alpha*: The initial learning rate (default: 0.025)
 - *--min-alpha*: The minimum learning rate (default: 0.0001)
 - *--sample*: The parameter that controls downsampling of high frequency words (default: 1e-4)

-This command internally runs the four commands described below (i.e., *build_phrase_dictionary*, *build_dictionary*, *build_link_graph*, and *train_embedding*).
+The *train* command internally runs the four commands described below (i.e., *build_phrase_dictionary*, *build_dictionary*, *build_link_graph*, and *train_embedding*).

 ### Building Phrase Dictionary

-*build_phrase_dictionary* constructs a dictionary consisting of phrases extracted from Wikipedia.
+The *build_phrase_dictionary* command constructs a dictionary consisting of phrases extracted from Wikipedia.
-We extract all phrases that appear as an anchor link in Wikipedia, and reduce them using three thresholds (i.e., *min_link_count*, *min_link_prob*, and *max_phrase_len*).
+We extract all phrases that appear as an anchor link in Wikipedia, and reduce them using the three thresholds such as *min_link_count*, *min_link_prob*, and *max_phrase_len*.
 Detected phrases are treated as words in the subsequent steps.

 ```